zMattew/boarder/README.md

    ```
 ## Alpha
 Current version is in alpha and need some work to extends features, improve performance and ui/ux.
+Any feedback will be considered feel free to create an issue to explain.

 ## Next Features
 - More databases support (current postgres, mysql)